Henri Termeer: Baxter

 From 1979 to 1981 he was executive vice president of the Hyland Therapeutics division of Baxter Travenol in Glendale, California.
-In the United States, plasma donors were paid for their time as the time commitment for regular donors is over 200 hours per year.
+Hyland sold Factor VIII, Factor IX, immunoglobulins, and albumin.
+The plasma was collected through plasmapheresis performed at collection centers all around the country, but there were ethical concerns raised over payments for plasma being made to vulnerable people.
 Standards for donating plasma are set by the U.S. Food and Drug Administration (FDA).
-Almost all plasmapheresis in the US is performed by automated methods such as the Plasma Collection System (PCS2) made by Haemonetics or the Autopheresis-C (Auto-C) made by Fenwal, Inc., a former division of Baxter International.
-Termeer explained, "This was the beginning of biotechnology.
-You took plasma and pulled it apart, fractionated it.
-Hyland sold Factor VIII, Factor IX, immunoglobulins, and albumin.
-The plasma was collected through plasmapheresis performed at collection centers all around the country.
-They paid people for plasma.
-They returned the red cells and paid for the plasma ...
-There were ethical concerns about the payments.
-Very vulnerable people were being paid."
-At that time Baxter was developing tests for Chagas disease which was very prevalent in Latin America, based on feedback indicating that it would be a big market.
-Termeer was sent to South America to "figure out a way to set up the connections" which was how Baxter operated.
+Almost all plasmapheresis in the US is performed by automated methods such as the Plasma Collection System (PCS2) made by Haemonetics or the Auto pheresis-C (Auto-C) made by Fenwal, Inc., a former division of Baxter International.
+Termeer described this as the beginning of biotechnology.
+At that time Baxter was developing tests for Chagas disease which was very prevalent in Latin America.
+Termeer was sent to South America to investigate.
 After meeting with the military and with the Center for Disease Control he called off the project as unprofitable.

-Back in Chicago he was Baxter's International Marketing Manager for several years with the "Artificial Organs Division—artificial kidneys, dialysis equipment, heart/lung machines, stuff like that.
-This was a period of pioneering work in dialysis and in the development of heart and lung machines for open heart surgeries.
+Back in Chicago, he was Baxter's International Marketing Manager for several years with the Artificial Organs Division.

-Monica Higgins profiled Termeer as one of the alumni of the Baxter biopharmaceutical industryfirm, the 'Baxter boys'—who produced many of the leaders of the burgeoning biopharmaceutical industry.
-By 2004 Henri Termeer's leadership at Genzyme was considered "by many industry observers as exemplary and the firm, Genzyme, has often been seen as a role model for other firms in the industry."
+Monica Higgins profiled Termeer as one of the alumni of the Baxter biopharmaceutical industry firm, the 'Baxter boys'—who produced many of leaders of the biopharmaceutical industry.
 Higgins noted in 2004 that at that time, [t]he size and extent of Baxter's influence overall [was] difficult to ascertain since the biotechnology industry, with eight- to ten-year product development cycles, [was] still in its relative infancy."

 In December 2011, the non-partisan organization Public Campaign criticized Baxter for spending $10.45 million on lobbying and not paying any taxes during 2008–2010, instead getting $66 million in tax rebates, despite making a profit of $926 million.